 2.5) Any athlete finishing within the specified highest places but outside the appropriate percentage of the winner will only be offered a place at the Team Manager’s discretion.

-3.1) For Long Distance Triathlon there are 20 places available per age-group.
+3.1) For Middle and Long Distance Triathlon and Duathlon events there are 20 places available per age-group.

 3.2) There are no specific qualifying races.
 Applicants will be expected to supply evidence of their performance at a long distance event achieved within 18 months of the championships.